 This post is sponsored in conjunction with #BrunchWeek.
 I received product samples from sponsor companies to aid in the creation of the #Brunchweek recipes.
 All opinions are mine alone.

 It’s no secret I love potatoes.
 In every shape and form, they’re completely delicious and part of all my favorite family meals.
 And those aren’t holiday meals, either.
 I can’t tell you the number of times that I savored every ounce of mashed potato goodness topped with fried chicken and gravy.

 And then there’s the breakfasts.
 Thin and crispy hash browns, home fries, potato pancakes.
 The latter of those are my absolute favorite potatoes for breakfast.
 The crispy outside and tender inside are oh so delicious.
 Not to mention they’re packed with memories of Nana in the kitchen.

 Strangely enough, I think I associate potatoes more for breakfast than dinner.
 There’s something about them that are so perfect for breakfast.
 Not that I don’t like a killer stack of mashed potatoes.
 Don’t get me wrong.

 But there’s something about extra crispy hash browns.
 Those are killer for me, too.
 The browned, crispy yumminess that you can cover and smother.
 Or the hash browns wrapped up in a delicious Denver omelet.
 There’s so many recipes for breakfast potatoes.

 And now there’s a new one.
 These breakfast potato skins are just another reason why I love potatoes for breakfast.
 Taking one look at them, I’m sure you can see why.

 Now, I have to confess.
-These potato skins are super crispy.
+These Breakfast Potato Skins are super crispy.
 Because that’s the way I like them.
 I like the crunch on the outside edge.
 Like, super crispy crunch on the outside edge.
 I’m the one that roasts baked potatoes in the oven without foil on them.
 I want the crispy skin.

 I’m THAT person.